FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Methodology

 \subsubsection{Preprocessing and Data Augmentation}

-\textbf{Normalization:} To standardize the feature space and ensuring that all input channels have a similar scale and distribution, each of the six spectral bands was normalized independently using a pre-calculated channel-wise mean and standard deviation derived from the training dataset.
+\textbf{Normalization:} To standardize the feature space, each of the six spectral bands was normalized independently using a pre-calculated channel-wise mean and standard deviation derived from the training dataset.
 The channel-wise mean and standard deviation values are shown in Table \ref{tab:tab_1}:

 \textbf{Data Augmentation:} On-the-fly data augmentation was applied during model training to increase the diversity of the training set and mitigate overfitting.
 Geometric transformations, including random horizontal and vertical flips, were applied with a probability of 20\%.
+While a probability of 50\% is standard in general computer vision tasks, we opted for a more conservative 20\% threshold.
+This decision was made to introduce sufficient regularization to prevent overfitting while preserving the inherent directional properties of the satellite imagery, such as sun-sensor geometry and crop row orientation, which can be distorted by excessive geometric transformation.
 These augmentations create new training examples without altering the yield labels, encouraging the model to learn more powerful and invariant feature representations.